MahindaMK/A-toolset-for-unsupervised-assessment-of-learning-outcomes/README.md

 Detailed descriptions of each method and analysis can be found in the paper [(Kumbure et al., 2023)](https://doi.org/10.1016/j.eswa.2023.121232).
 All calculations in the analysis are based on MATLAB and Excel (writing & reading files, specifically).

-The code and the data have also been published in Codeocean and which can be reached at https://doi.org/10.24433/CO.8588714.v1.

 ## Data
 The foloder **Maps-data** in the "data" contains the dataset used in study.
 It includes 71 maps data (in the beginning (71) and at the end (71)) in the form of adjacency matrices collected from cognitive maps over 16 groups.
 In each group, the number of students varies from 3 to 5.
 Each adjacency matrices representing the cognitive maps is in the size of 41x41.